ronanchris/YoutubeScribe/docs/USER_GUIDE.md

 # YoutubeScribe User Guide

 Welcome to YoutubeScribe, an AI-powered YouTube video summarization tool.
-This guide will help you understand how to use all features effectively.
+This guide will help you understand how to use the application effectively.

+> **Note**: If you are an administrator, please also refer to the [Administrator Guide](ADMIN_GUIDE.md) for additional functionality.

 ## Table of Contents